 Indiana State Forest Recreation

-Division of Forestry owns and manages nearly 150,000 acres of forestland for the benefit of Indiana residents.
+Division of Forestry owns and manages over 158,000 acres of forestland for the benefit of Indiana residents.
 These properties provide numerous recreational opportunities as well as timber products, wildlife habitat and watershed protection.

 Be a campground host

 Serve as campground hosts at Indiana’s State Forest and State Recreation Areas.
 The responsibilities of hosts and other details are listed below.
 Camping in State Forests is generally more primitive than other DNR camping.
 Only Deam Lake and Starve Hollow have comfort stations.